freepress/internet2016/_posts/toolkits/2015-01-01-take-action-online.md

 layout: toolkit_single
 headerimg: subhead_image_Yellow.png
 title: "Take Action Online"
-teaser: "Here are a few ways to show that you care about the future of the Internet"
+teaser: "Here are a few ways to show that you care about the future of the Internet."
 categories:
 - toolkits
 icon: toolkit-icons-Take-Action.png